 TouchGraph Google Browser

 TouchGraph provides a java-enhanced graphical display of linkages among returns from Google.
-Much like KartOO, it's a great way to view the inter-relationships among web pages.
+It is a radical departure from the Google/Yahoo/Bings of the world.
+This is a great way to view the inter-relationships among web pages.
 There is an excellent filter entry form to further refine your searches.

 This search tool is one of the most visually interesting among all of the search tools.
 Check out the animations as linkages are built!